• Skip to primary navigation

 • ⅓ cup walnuts or pecans

-• pinch of flaked sea salt
+• pinch flaked sea salt

 Pistachio Larabar